Overview

 - MPIC has also been deployed at Google Trust Services (the CA responsible for signing certificates for Google services including google.com itself) and is implemented by CloudFlare.

-- Following several presentations I made to the CA/Browser Forum and extensive participation in a work team to draft requirements for MPIC, the Chrome Root Program (with endorsements from Let's Encrypt and Fastly) proposed Ballot SC-067 which mandates MPIC industry wide.
+- Following several presentations I made to the CA/Browser Forum, I participated in a work team to draft language to mandate MPIC in the CA/Browser Forum's Baseline Requirements.
+This draft was endorsed by the Chrome Root Program, Let's Encrypt, and Fastly as Ballot SC-067 which mandated MPIC industry wide.

-- Once mandated, MPIC will secure the issuance of over 6 million certificates a day and provide improved security to the millions of websites and billions of users that rely on HTTPS and the WebPKI.
+- MPIC secures the issuance of ~8 million certificates a day and provides improved security to the millions of websites and billions of users that rely on HTTPS and the WebPKI.

 One aspect of MPIC I am particularly proud of is that Princeton University has given MPIC to the public domain.
 This supports MPIC's continued adoption and maximizes its potential to improve Internet security.